ShufflerBardOnTheEdge/MemPrO/README.md

 # MemPrO
 Membrane Protein Orientation in Lipid Bilayers.
-The paper associated with this code can be found here \[link to be added soon\].
+The paper associated with this code can be found [here](https://doi.org/10.1021/acs.jctc.5c01433).

 Code and parameters from the following were used to help write this code: